 I took the class for roughly an hour each day alongside around 30 or so of my fellow campers.
 We learned all of the classical first-aid techniques that Boy Scouts need to know including how to apply bandages, how to use direct pressure to staunch severe bleeding, how to perform mouth-to-mouth “rescue breathing,” and other equally vital pieces of information.
 I’ve often said that over the years I’ve spent as a paramedic I’ve used my Boy Scout First-Aid merit badge training as the basis for quite a bit of the treatment I’ve provided including the one time that I responded to a 911 call for a fish hook in a drunk man’s finger at a river side tavern.

 The class had a small booklet that we all had to purchase from the camp store that complimented the knowledge contained in the Official Boy Scout Handbook (which I still have in my bookshelf, by the way).
 In order to pass the class and earn our badges we all had to dutifully check off the procedural checklists in the back of the book as we were tested in our knowledge by Mr. Walker via both verbal tests and scenarios.
 We went through the scenarios in teams and answered the questions in teams as well.
-I suppose that some of the kids in the group learned and retained more knowledge than others, but we all passed the class and got the fabric patch to have our mothers sew on our sashes.
+I suppose that some of the kids in the group learned and retained more knowledge than others, but we all passed the class and got the fabric patch to have someone sew on our sashes.
 I can only guess as to how many of my fellow students actually put their first-aid knowledge to the test since that time, but I would say that a small percentage used their knowledge compared to the rest of the class who most probably never had to.

 As an adult paramedic I get to re-live this experience so vividly that I almost expect Ol’ Charlie himself to pop up and test me about once every two years when I take my American Heart Association (AHA) Advanced Cardiac Life Support (ACLS) recertification class.
 The similarities are striking.
 There’s a small booklet of knowledge that everyone has to purchase, the class is tested in teams using watered-down testing methods, and darn-near everyone gets a card no matter their level of actual participation in the scenario-based testing.
 The fact that students come out of the class with varying levels of knowledge and ability to apply the things they’ve learned is just as similar to the fact that most of the students probably will never have to take a lead role in treating a patient in cardiac arrest.